Email is among the most used marketing channels and communication tools. That's why you may make mistakes and errors while sending an email.

 You should send a correction email as soon as you identify a significant error or inaccuracy in your previous email.
-You should pay attention to these errors, especially if they could affect recipients' decisions or actions.

-Critical errors like these need to be corrected immediately.
 On the other hand, minor errors might not be addressed or corrected immediately.

 In some cases, errors can be so critical that they can require immediate correction.